TRIADA

 Goals are intentions.
 Outcomes are receipts.
 A goal is what you said you'd do in January.
 An outcome is what you can point at on Friday and say I shipped that.

-The grammar matters: each outcome is written in past tense, as if already done.
-That single shift is what separates this planner from every January-resolution notebook.
+The grammar matters: each outcome is written in the past tense, as if already done — I have shipped X, I have called Y, I have walked Z. That single shift is what separates this planner from every January-resolution notebook.

 Today is not the start of the year — is it too late to start?

 No. And you must.
-The point of using a quarter as your year is that you can start any quarter, any month, any week, any Monday.
+The point of using a quarter as your year is that you can start any quarter — any month, any week, any Monday.
 Whatever the date, most of the quarter is still ahead.
+Pick three outcomes today and ship them in the weeks remaining.

 Open the next monthly outcomes page.
 Write three.
 The system starts the moment you put the pen down.